webpack/webpack.js.org/src/content/configuration/dev-server.md

 Content not from webpack is served from /path/to/dist/
 ```

-that will give some background on where the server is located and what it's serving.
+…that will give some background on the server's address and what it's serving.

-If you're using dev-server through the Node.js API, the options in `devServer` will be ignored.
+If you're using dev-server through [the Node.js API](https://webpack.js.org/api/node/), the options in `devServer` will be ignored.
 Pass the options as a second parameter instead: `new WebpackDevServer(compiler, {...})`.
-[See here](https://github.com/webpack/webpack-dev-server/tree/master/examples/api/simple) for an example of how to use webpack-dev-server through the Node.js API.
+[See an example of how to use webpack-dev-server with the Node.js API.](https://github.com/webpack/webpack-dev-server/tree/master/examples/api/simple)

-W> Be aware that when [exporting multiple configurations](/configuration/configuration-types/#exporting-multiple-configurations) only the `devServer` options for the first configuration will be taken into account and used for all the configurations in the array.
+W> When [exporting multiple configurations](/configuration/configuration-types/#exporting-multiple-configurations), only the `devServer` options for the **first** configuration will be taken into account, then used for all configurations in the array.

 T> If you're having trouble, navigating to the `/webpack-dev-server` route will show where files are served.
 For example, `http://localhost:9000/webpack-dev-server`.

-T> HTML template is required to serve the bundle, usually it is an `index.html` file.
-Make sure that script references are added into HTML, webpack-dev-server doesn't inject them automatically.
+T> An HTML template is required to serve the bundle; usually an `index.html` file.
+Make sure that script references are added into that HTML, as webpack-dev-server doesn't inject them automatically.

 ## `devServer.after`

 `function (app, server)`

-Provides the ability to execute custom middleware after all other middleware
-internally within the server.
+Executes custom middleware after all other middlewares run within the server.

 __webpack.config.js__